Krishika510/Krishika510/README.md

 ### Hi there <img src="https://raw.githubusercontent.com/MartinHeinz/MartinHeinz/master/wave.gif" width="30px">

+My name is Krishika Shivnani and I'm a software developer.
+I'm currently pursuing my master's in Computer Science from NC State University at Raleigh, NC.
+I am always looking out to learning more and more each day and thus I love being a software developer.
+The ever growing software industry keeps me on my toes!

 <!--
 **Krishika510/Krishika510** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.